-- a) Make fit-out/refurbishment of premises ineligible for support on the grounds of limited additionality and lesser alignment with productivity drivers. - b) Only allow fit-out/refurbishment works as an eligible cost when they form part of a wider package of investment that also incorporates purchase of new plant and machinery, and where the latter represents at least 75% of total investment costs. - c) Continue to support fit-out/refurbishment works, but at a reduced contribution rate.
-For example, a 10% contribution as opposed to 20% (this could also be combined with option b above).
+- a) Make fit-out/refurbishment of premises ineligible for support on the grounds of limited additionality and lesser alignment with productivity drivers. - b) Only allow fit-out/refurbishment works as an eligible cost when they form part of a wider package of investment that also incorporates purchase of new plant and machinery, and where the latter represents either 75%, 50% or 25% of total investment costs (to be agreed). - c) Continue as at present, with each application judged on its merits.